peterhinch/micropython-touch/SETUP.md

 ```
 The `Pin` instances are arbitrary, but the SPI instance should be hard SPI with
 the maximum baudrate permitted by the display driver chip.
 The bus should not be
-shared with any other device.
+shared with any other device if this is possible.
+However some displays such as
+the Waveshare Pico Res Touch units share the bus between the touh controller and
+the screen.
+Please see [Section 2.7](./SETUP.md#27-shared-spi-bus) for details
+of the changes to `hardware_setup.py` needed to accommodate bus sharing.

 Args to `SSD` should be chosen to match the display dimensions in pixels and the
 required orientation (landcsape/portrait etc.) Options depend on the specific